newjersey/njwds/README.md

 - Run `npm run deploy`

 This builds USWDS styles, builds the Fractal docs, and then deploys them to the `gh-pages` branch.
+The deployed docs can be found [here](https://newjersey.github.io/njwds).

 Note: Do not push directly to the `gh-pages` branch.
 This is done automatically when committing to `main`.